dasdsfdfdsfsd/iudfjksldnf/README.md

 ### Usage

-#### Part 1: Experiment1: comparision between other methods and our algorithm without malicious agents
+#### Part 1: Experiment1: to test the adaptivity in different structure networks and different proportion of cooperators

  - Training the model